 For the shoppers:

-The Second City has serious style and is arguably a first-rate shopping destination.
-Michigan Avenue features a mile-long stretch of tucked away boutiques, restaurants and high-rise malls.
-For the ultimate “Magnificent Mile” shopping experience, begin at one end of North Michigan Avenue and try to make your way to the other (making sure to hit WaterTower Place in the middle).
+The Second City has some serious style and is arguably a first-rate shopping destination.
+Michigan Avenue features a mile-long stretch of tucked away boutiques, restaurants, and high-rise malls.
+For the ultimate “Magnificent Mile” shopping experience, begin at one end of North Michigan Avenue and make your way to the other (making sure to hit WaterTower Place in the middle).
 Looking for something different?
 Here are a few other shopping destinations you’ll want to check out in Chicago:

 For the family: